Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Wire up settings.
 * Wire up feedback.
 * Add i18n.
-* Fix bug: Nav away from connect; resize; nav back to connect.
-Button is messed up.
 * Add “stopping” state.
 * Do something with status messages.
 * Fix (or hide): Banner image is broken on IE7.
 Also, fixed-res bitmap banner is going to look shit on high-res screens.
 Need to change.